MontiCore/sysmlv2/README.md

 # SysML v2 Parser defined using MontiCore

 [SysML v2](https://www.omgsysml.org/SysML-2.htm) is about to finish its standardization process.
-Compared to it's previous version, it has a lot of new capabilities to describe behavior, structure, interactions, and other relevant aspects of systems.
+Compared to its previous version, it has a lot of new capabilities to describe behavior, structure, interactions, and other relevant aspects of systems.
 [Here](https://www.omgsysml.org/index.htm) a detailed description of